Advice for people affected by domestic abuse

 We can advise on tenancy issues – including occupation orders, joint tenancies and homelessness – and can put you in touch with other organisations (some of which are listed below) that provide support and legal advice.

-The Cambridgeshire & Peterborough Domestic Abuse and Sexual Violence (DASV) Partnership maintains a domestic violence directory with contact details of organisations that can help you or someone you know who is being affected by domestic violence.
+The Cambridgeshire and Peterborough Domestic Abuse and Sexual Violence (DASV) Partnership maintains a domestic abuse directory.
+It contains contact details of organisations that can help you or someone you know who is being affected by domestic abuse.

-The following websites also provide information, advice and support to people affected by domestic violence.
+The following websites also provide information, advice and support to people affected by domestic abuse.
 Most have a telephone helpline.

 Legal advice is available from several sources, including: